 Name of worker

 Name of organisation

 Name of child

 Date & time of incident

 Nature of concern:

 Have you made a full written record of the incident/concern?
 Yes No (Please tick)

 Who have you spoken to about your concerns?

 Child Yes No (Please tick)

 Carer Yes No (Please tick)

 Organisation leader Yes No (Please tick) Name

 Other Yes No (Please tick) Name

 Social Services Yes No (Please tick) Name

 What feedback have you received?

 How have your concerns been followed up?

-Signature of Worker:
+Signature of Worker: Date and time

 Signature of Designated Person Date and time

+Please return to safeguarding@sloughbaptistchurch.org.uk

+riease return to safeguarding(wsiougnpaptistchufch.ofg.uk